-Ms. KAN Lai Kuen, Alice (簡麗娟), aged 62, has been an independent non-executive director of our Company since March 16, 2006 and has more than 25 years' experience in corporate finance.
-She is a responsible officer, the managing director and the controlling shareholder of a licensed corporation registered under the SFO, namely Asia Investment Management Limited ("AIML").
-Ms. Kan currently serves as an independent non-executive director on the boards of the following companies which are listed on Hong Kong Stock Exchange: Shougang Concord International Enterprises Company Limited, Regal Hotels International Holdings Limited, China Energine International (Holdings) Limited and Cosmopolitan International Holdings Limited.
-She is also an independent director of AVIC International Maritime Holdings Limited, a company listed on Singapore Exchange Securities Trading Limited.
-She is an associate member of the Hong Kong Institute of Certified Public Accountants and a fellow member of the Hong Kong Institute of Directors.
+Ms. KAN Lai Kuen, Alice (簡麗娟), aged 63, has been an independent non-executive director of our Company since March 16, 2006 and has more than 26 years' experience in corporate finance.
+She is the responsible officer, the managing director and the controlling shareholder of Asia Investment Management Limited, a licensed corporation accredited by the Securities and Futures Commission of Hong Kong.
+Ms. Kan currently serves as an independent non-executive director on the boards of the following companies which are listed on the Hong Kong Stock Exchange: Regal Hotels International Holdings Limited, China Energine International (Holdings) Limited, Cosmopolitan International Holdings Limited and Mason Group Holdings Limited.
+She is also an independent director of AVIC International Maritime Holdings Limited, a company listed on the Catalist Board of the Singapore Exchange Securities Trading Limited.
+She is an associate member of the Hong Kong Institute of Certified Public Accountants and a fellow member of the Hong Kong Institute of Directors, the Association of Chartered Certified Accounts and the Australian Society of Certified Practising Accountants.
 Ms. Kan held various senior positions in international and local banks and financial institutions.

-Mr. LU Hong Bing (呂紅兵), aged 50, has been an independent non-executive director of our Company since November 17, 2004.
-He obtained a master's degree in law from the East China University of Politics and Law in 1991 and has more than 24 years' experience in corporate and securities laws in China.
-Mr. Lu currently serves as an independent director on the boards of the following companies: ZTE Corporation, a company publicly listed on the Shenzhen Stock Exchange and the HKEX, Shanghai Shentong Metro Co., Ltd., a company publicly listed on the Shenzhen Stock Exchange, and Shandong Airlines Co., Ltd., a company publicly listed on the Shenzhen Stock Exchange.
-Mr. Lu is an executive partner of the Grandall Legal Group, a vice-president of the executive council of the All China Lawyers Association, an arbitrator of the China International Economic and Trade Arbitration Commission, an arbitrator of the Shanghai Arbitration Committee, a concurrent professor of the East China University of Political Science and Law and the
+Mr. LU Hong Bing (呂紅兵), aged 51, has been an independent non-executive director of our Company since November 17, 2004.
+He obtained a master's degree in law from East China University of Political Science and Law in 1991 and has more than 25 years' experience in corporate and securities laws in China.
+Mr. Lu currently serves as an independent non-executive director of ZTE Corporation, a company publicly listed on the Shenzhen Stock Exchange and the Hong Kong Stock Exchange, and CEFC Hong Kong Financial Investment Company Limited, a company publicly listed on the Hong Kong Stock Exchange.
+He is also an independent director of Shanghai Shentong Metro Co., Ltd., a company publicly listed on the Shanghai Stock Exchange, and Shandong Airlines Co.,

+Ltd., a company publicly listed on the Shenzhen Stock Exchange.
+Mr. Lu is an executive partner of the Grandall Law Firm, a vice-president of the All China Lawyers Association, an arbitrator and a member of the Shanghai International Economic and Trade Arbitration Commission, an arbitrator and a member of the Shanghai Arbitration Commission, a concurrent professor of East China University of Political Science and Law and the Shanghai University of International Business and Economics, a member of the Review Board of the China Securities Regulatory Commission for Mergers, Acquisitions, and Restructurings of Listed Companies and a commissioner of the Listing Committee of the Shanghai Stock Exchange.